 - Track those treats: A few treats can quickly add up, providing unnecessary calories!

 Remember: A healthy cat is a happy cat

 How much are you feeding your cat?

+But how do you know how much to feed?
+Every diet will have different feeding guidelines, so check the back of the bag to ensure you know how much food your cat should have every day.
 Once you know how much to feed – how do you measure it out?
 Traditionally, we have always used measuring cups.
 However, the best way to ensure that your cat receives the correct amount of food is to weigh the food out every day, on digital scales.